 The deep penetration, high deposition rate, and the ability to weld vertically downwards make the cellulosic electrodes perfect for pipe welding and working on storage tanks.
 But they also have their use in industrial settings with certain limitations typically specified in the WPS.

 These electrodes contain over 30% of cellulose in their coating, typically in the form of wood flour.
 They have a moisture content of about 4-5%, which produces a large amount of hydrogen when burning.
 This hydrogen raises the arc voltage and is responsible for their deep penetration and high deposition rate.
-However, this requires high open-circuit voltage (OCV), making these electrodes tough to run on cheap inverter welders.
+However, this requires high open-circuit voltage (OCV), making these electrodes tough to run on a cheap inverter stick welder.

 Rutile stick electrodes have a smoother arc and produce fewer sparks and welding fumes than cellulosic electrodes.
 The rutile-based are the best electrodes for beginners, thanks to their favorable welding characteristics.